-- Natural Container: Using only natural materials (twigs, grasses, pods, stones, leaves) and twine or string, create a container for an object that has special meaning for you.
-The container must be at least 10 inches in one of its dimensions. - Environmental Installation: Make a temporary environmental installation addressing any of the following: time, viewpoint, pathways, celestial events, social issues, or your own idea.
-Document your installation in photographs and drawings.
-Look up Earthwork Artists Robert Smithson and Andy Goldsworthy. - Altered Books: Acquire an old book and make it into something new.
+Document in photographs and drawings.
+Look up Earthwork Artist Robert Smithson. - Altered Books: Students will acquire an old book from the library and make it into something new.
 All parts of the book can be ripped, cut, folded or altered in any other way in order to create a new story for the object. - 5.
 Research: Choose an artist from the list below and research their work.
 Create an informational spread of the artist in your sketchbook.
 Include notes on artist's work, how and why they created work, examples of their work- photos if accessible. - Magdalena Abakanowicz, Ana Mendieta, Robert Arneson, Joan Miro, Jean Arp, Henry Moore, Louise Nevelson, Christian Boltanski, Isamu Noguchi, Claes Oldenburg, Marcel Duchamp, Andy Goldsworthy, Richard Serra, Charles Simonds, Ann Hamilton, Kiki Smith, Eva Hesse, Robert Smithson, Barbara Hepworth, James Turrell, Rebecca Horn, Peter Voulkos, Jeff Koons, Fred Wilson, Maya Lin